adejam/companies-list/README.md

 # REACT-BOOKLYB

-> Companies list is an project that show a list of companies and their informations.
+> Companies list is an project that documents a list of companies and their informations.

 ![screenshot](./app_screenshot.png)

-The project demonstrates the use of Next-js in building a web application.
+The project demonstrates the use of Next-js and typescript in building a web application.

 ## Features

+- View companies List
+- Add a company
+- Delete a company
--
+- View single company

 ## Fetch data from external API